Topaz1618/CycleganSA/README.md

 ## Publication

 My paper has been published by IEEE.
-You can access it [here](https://ieeexplore.ieee.org/document/10361163).
+You can access it here [A New CycleGAN-Based Style Transfer Method](https://ieeexplore.ieee.org/document/10361163).